su2code/su2code.github.io/_docs_v7/Slope-Limiters-and-Shock-Resolution.md

  -->

 ## Empirical comparison of limiters on a periodic advective domain
-An example problem of the linear advection problem against four unique wave-forms was simulated to illustrate differences between the primary limiters in SU2.
+An example problem of the linear advection problem against four unique wave-forms was simulated in MATLAB to illustrate differences between the primary limiters in SU2.
 The wave forms contain both smooth and discontinuous initial conditions and are advected for a single period with a CFL of $$\sigma = 0.8$$.
 The domain is discretized with $$N = 200$$ cells.
 The Lax-Wendroff scheme was used as a comparative case:

 $$ u_j^{n+1} = u_j^{n} - \sigma (u_j^{n} - u_{j-1}^{n}) - \frac{1}{2}\sigma(1-\sigma) \left[ \phi_{j+\frac{1}{2}}(u_{j+1}^{n} - u_j^{n}) - \phi_{j-\frac{1}{2}}(u_{j}^{n} - u_{j-1}^{n})  \right] $$